qouteall/immptl/docs/wiki/Portal-Customization.md

 ### The Portal Orientation is Unrelated to the `Rotation` Tag

 The vanilla entity rotation only has 2 degrees of freedom, the head cannot "tilt".
 However, the portal can be in any orientation.
 It can be tilted.
 The portal's orientation is determined by the `axisW` and `axisH` tags, not the `Rotation` tag.
 Changing the vanilla rotation to a portal has no effect.

+You can use `/portal euler ...` commands to manipulate the portal orientation using vanilla rotation.

 ### Command Stick
 You can see the command sticks in the creative mode inventory's miscellaneous tab.
 Using a command stick to right-click can invoke a specific command.